peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 1.  **Eminence Scoring (`generate_eminence_scores.py`):** Processes the eligible candidates list to generate a calibrated eminence score for each, producing a rank-ordered list that now includes `BirthYear`.

+    **Tiered Approach for Missing Subjects:**
+    The script implements a tiered approach for handling subjects that fail to receive scores due to API issues or other problems:

+    - **≥99% completion**: The pipeline continues with a simple notification, treating minor missing data as acceptable
+    - **95-98% completion**: The pipeline continues but displays a prominent warning with recommended action
+    - **<95% completion**: The pipeline stops with an error, indicating significant data issues that need attention

+    This approach prevents the pipeline from stopping for minor issues (e.g., missing 99 out of 7,194 subjects) while still providing visibility and guidance when more substantial issues occur.

     ```bash
     # Generate eminence scores for all eligible candidates
     pdm run gen-eminence
     ```

 2.  **OCEAN Scoring (`generate_ocean_scores.py`):** A fully automated, resilient script that generates OCEAN personality scores for every subject in the eminence-ranked list.

+    **Tiered Approach for Missing Subjects:**
+    Like the eminence scoring script, this implements the same tiered approach for handling incomplete scoring:

+    - **≥99% completion**: The pipeline continues with a simple notification
+    - **95-98% completion**: The pipeline continues with a prominent warning
+    - **<95% completion**: The pipeline stops with an error

+    Both scripts write completion information to a shared JSON file that is used by the final pipeline report to provide a comprehensive data completeness overview.

     ```bash
     # Generate OCEAN scores to determine the final cutoff